 The best thing about Macarons is their flexibility.
 Don’t care for our strawberry and cream cheese filling?
 Mix it up!
 But you gotta know what you’re doing first.

-There are two ways to add flavor to a macaron – by adding a flavorful element to the shell and/or by adding flavor to the filling.
+There are two ways to add flavor to a macaron – by adding a flavorful element to the shell and/or by adding flavor to the filling, such as with Strawberry Compote.

 Adding flavoring to the shell can be difficult.
 The balance will be thrown off by too much liquid or if too much dry ingredients are added, the shell won’t puff up.
 The best way to incorporate flavor into the shell is by adding a hint of dry elements – think lemon zests, freeze-dried fruit or even a bit of ground nuts.
 Even adding flavored powder would work.